Tips for cleaning up after a natural disaster

 - Consider how much cleaning and repair work is required.
 Do you have enough employees, family, friends or volunteers to keep going or do you need more help?

-- Contact your local council for information on cleaning and kerbside pickup.
+- Use your local council's disaster dashboard for information on cleaning and kerbside pickup.

 - Ensure undamaged stock is in a secure location to minimise theft.